 - Azure Database for MySQL server

 The capability is expanding to other services and regions on.
 You can see the progress on the public Azure Roadmap for “Virtual Network”.
-My colleague Riccardo Pomato wrote an article about the setup you might want to follow.
+A Microsoft colleague of mine, Riccardo Pomato, wrote an article about the setup you might want to follow.
 You can also find further information about this feature in the Azure Docs.

 More Security Using Azure Firewall